oneeve8/kobble-data/content/tutorialnarrative3.md

 If you plan on collecting a lot of information, you may want to consider creating several channel groups so you can simplify the amount of information that is in view at any given time in your tree.

+For example, if you are a student, you

 ***

 Next I will show you how to cut, copy and paste.